-(ii) According to Section 5 of the act on space activities, space activities may only be carried on subject to prior authorization by the Ministry of Economic Affairs and Employment.
-The Ministry may authorize space activities if the conditions specified in the section are met.
-One of the conditions is that the operator strives to prevent the generation of space debris and adverse environmental impacts on the Earth, in the atmosphere and in outer space in accordance with section 10.
-Furthermore, it is provided that the operator has to have a plan for terminating the activities in outer space and for the related measures.
+According to Section 5 of the Act, space activities are subject to prior authorization by the Ministry of Economic Affairs and Employment.
+The Ministry may authorize space activities provided that the conditions specified in Section 5 are met.
+One of the conditions is that the operator seeks to prevent the generation of space debris and adverse environmental impacts on the Earth, in the atmosphere and in outer space in accordance with Section 10.
+Furthermore, it is provided that the operator has to have a plan for terminating the activities in outer space and the related measures.

-Section 10 of the act contains provisions for environmental protection and space debris According to the first paragraph, space activities shall be carried out in a manner that is environmentally sustainable and promotes the sustainable use of outer space.
-In its application for authorization, the operator shall assess the environmental impacts of the activity on the Earth, in the airspace and in outer space and present a plan for measures to counter or reduce any possible adverse environmental impacts.
-Any nuclear materials used in the space object shall be specified in the application for authorization.
+Section 10 of the Act contains provisions on environmental protection and space debris.
+According to the first paragraph, space activities shall be carried on in a manner that is environmentally sustainable and promotes the sustainable use of outer space.
+In its application for authorization, the operator shall assess the environmental impacts of the activity on the Earth, in the atmosphere and in outer space, and present a plan for measures to counter or reduce any possible adverse environmental impacts.
+Any nuclear materials and other radioactive materials used in the space object shall be specified in the application for authorization.

-The second paragraph of the section applies to space debris.
-According to it, the operator shall, in accordance with the recognised international guidelines, ensure that the activities in outer space do not generate space debris.
-It is further specified in the paragraph, that the operator shall in particular restrict the generation of space debris during the normal function of the space object, reduce the risks of breakage and collision of the space object in outer space and strive to remove the space object from its orbit to a less crowded orbit or to atmosphere after it has completed its mission.
+The second paragraph of Section 10 includes provisions with regard to space debris stipulating that the operator shall, in accordance with the recognised international guidelines, ensure that the activities in outer space do not generate space debris.
+It is further specified in the Government Proposal that the operator shall in particular restrict the generation of space debris during the normal operations of the space object, reduce the risks of in-orbit break-ups and in-orbit collisions, and after the space object has completed its mission, seek to move it into a less used orbit or into the atmosphere.